HenriSchulte-MS/Multi-Agent-App-Factory/README.md

 > **Note:** This is a demonstration application designed for learning and experimentation purposes.
 It is not intended for production use.

+> **Semantic Kernel Version:** This demo is built using Semantic Kernel 1.35.0 (July 2025) and may not work on other versions.

 ## Overview

 This application demonstrates a multi-agent system where: